studiowebux/obsidian-plugins-docs/docs/spotify-link/configuration.md

 Provided By Spotify Developer API.
 [See more details here](./spotify)

+### Redirect URI

+This value is hardcoded in the plugin and must be : `obsidian://spotify-auth/`

 ### State

 A secret that will be utilized for your authentication, and it can be any word or phrase of your choosing.
 Around 10 characters is enough.